 - Gather all the tools you require for the process and sterilize them properly.

-- Grab a healthy individual flower stalk and remove the flower as well as the stem tip.
+- Grab a healthy individual flower stalk and remove the flower and the stem tip.

 - The stem should be 6 to 8 inches long and have 3 to 4 nodes.

-- Cut a few inches from the bottom at the angle of 45°.
+- Cut a few inches from the bottom at an angle of 45°.
 Try to make a clean cut just above the node.

-- Take a tray and line up your cuttings there.
+- Take a tray and line up your cuttings.

-The best time to take the Rose cuttings is during the months of summer when the stems are growing extensively.
+The best time to take the Rose cuttings is during summer when the stems grow extensively.

-Additional insight: Softwood Rose cuttings taken in the spring or summer season are easier to root than hardwood cuttings (that are taken in winter when the plant is dormant).
+Softwood Rose cuttings taken in the spring or summer are easier to root than hardwood cuttings taken in dormancy during winter.